psi4/psi4/doc/sphinxman/source/cfour.rst

 intricate, rules governed by user intent (and integration of Cfour to behave like a |PSIfour| module).
-Much can be gleaned by just running inputs and inspecting the ``ZMAT`` passed to Cfour, but when questions arise, here are the specifics.
+Much can be gleaned by just running inputs and inspecting the ``ZMAT`` passed to Cfour, but when questions arise, here are the specifics, the governing laws.

-Some Governing Laws

-* opt!!
-* puream

 * Specifying a piece of input in |PSIfour| format is entering into a contract that you mean it.
 In particular this applies to